wikimedia/operations-debs-trafficserver/doc/reference/configuration/ssl_multicert.config.en.rst

 `key=value` fields that specify how Traffic Server should use a particular SSL certificate.

-ssl_cert_name=PATH
+ssl_cert_name=FILENAME
-  The name of the file containing the TLS certificate. `PATH` is located relative to the directory specified by the :ts:cv:`proxy.config.ssl.server.cert.path` configuration variable.
+  The name of the file containing the TLS certificate. `FILENAME` is located relative to the directory specified by the :ts:cv:`proxy.config.ssl.server.cert.path` configuration variable.
   This is the only field that is required to be present.

-dest_ip=ADDRESS
+dest_ip=ADDRESS (optional)
   The IP (v4 or v6) address that the certificate should be presented on.
 This is now only used as a fallback in the case that the TLS SubjectNameIndication extension is not supported.
 If `ADDRESS` is `*`, the corresponding certificate will be used as the global default fallback if no other match can be made.
 The address may contain a port specifier, in which case the corresponding certificate will only match for connections accepted on the specified port.
   IPv6 addresses must be enclosed by square brackets if they have a port, eg, [::1]:80.

-ssl_key_name=PATH
+Care should be taken to make each ADDRESS unique.

+ssl_key_name=FILENAME (optional)
   The name of the file containing the private key for this certificate.
-  If the key is contained in the certificate file, this field can be omitted, otherwise `PATH` is resolved relative to the :ts:cv:`proxy.config.ssl.server.private_key.path` configuration variable.
+  If the key is contained in the certificate file, this field can be omitted, otherwise `FILENAME` is resolved relative to the :ts:cv:`proxy.config.ssl.server.private_key.path` configuration variable.

-ssl_ca_name=FILENAME
+ssl_ca_name=FILENAME (optional)
-  If the certificate is issued by an authority that is not in the system CA bundle, additional certificates may be needed to validate the certificate chain. `PATH` is resolved relative to the :ts:cv:`proxy.config.ssl.CA.cert.path` configuration variable.
+  If the certificate is issued by an authority that is not in the system CA bundle, additional certificates may be needed to validate the certificate chain. `FILENAME` is resolved relative to the :ts:cv:`proxy.config.ssl.CA.cert.path` configuration variable.

+ssl_ticket_enabled=1|0 (optional)
+  Enable :rfc:`5077` stateless TLS session tickets.
+To support this, OpenSSL should be upgraded to version 0.9.8f or higher.
+This option must be set to `0` to disable session ticket support.

+ticket_key_name=FILENAME (optional)
+  The name of session ticket key file which contains a secret for encrypting and decrypting TLS session tickets.
+If `FILENAME` is not an absolute path, it is resolved relative to the :ts:cv:`proxy.config.ssl.server.cert.path` configuration variable.
+  This option has no effect if session tickets are disabled by the ``ssl_ticket_enabled`` option.
+The contents of the key file should be 48 random bytes.

+  Session ticket support is enabled by default.
+If neither of the ``ssl_ticket_enabled`` and ``ticket_key_name`` options are specified, and internal session ticket key is generated.
+This key will be different each time Traffic Server is started.

+ssl_key_dialog=builtin|"exec:/path/to/program [args]" (optional)
+  Method used to provide a pass phrase for encrypted private keys.
+If the pass phrase is incorrect, SSL negotiation for this dest_ip will fail for clients who attempt to connect.
+  Two options are supported: builtin and exec:

+    ``builtin`` - Requests pass phrase via stdin/stdout.
+User will be provided the ssl_cert_name and be prompted for the pass phrase.
+      Useful for debugging.

+    ``exec:`` - Executes program /path/to/program and passes args, if specified, to the program and reads the output from stdout for the pass phrase.
+If args are provided then the entire exec: string must be quoted with "" (see examples).
+Arguments with white space are supported by single quoting (').
+The intent is that this program runs a security check to ensure that the system is not compromised by an attacker before providing the pass phrase.

 Certificate Selection
 =====================